No-Closing-Cost Refinance: Is It The Right Option For You?

 The main benefit of refinancing without closing costs is that it allows homeowners to save money upfront on their new refinanced mortgage.
 You’ll still end up paying closing costs over time, however, and you could ultimately pay even more.

-A no-closing-cost refinance is often a wise choice if you’re planning to sell your home or refinance again within the next 5 years.
+A no-closing-cost refinance is often a wise choice if you’re planning to sell your home or refinance again within the next five years.
 Otherwise, the extra money you’ll pay in interest over time will cost you more money than you saved upfront at closing.

 The Bottom Line: A Refinance Without Closing Costs Can Be The Right Choice